-April 2026
+May 2026

-📄 Download PDFMoneroUSD (USDm) is a privacy-preserving, overcollateralized USD stablecoin built on a Monero technology fork.
+MoneroUSD (USDm) is a privacy-preserving, overcollateralized USD stablecoin built on a Monero technology fork.
 It combines Monero's battle-tested privacy infrastructure with stablecoin mechanics to create a digital dollar that respects user sovereignty.
-USDm is backed by a basket of BTC and XMR reserves maintained at a minimum 150% collateralization ratio, with adaptive fees and usage-proportional emission that protect reserve solvency under all market conditions.
+USDm is backed by a basket of BTC and XMR reserves that starts at a 150% collateralization floor and is designed to grow toward 400%+ over time as protocol fees, mint bonds, and sovereign-site publish fees accumulate into the reserve.
+Adaptive fees and usage-proportional emission protect reserve solvency under all market conditions; the ecosystem's own utility is what compounds the buffer.

 The protocol employs FCMP++ (Full-Chain Membership Proofs) for transaction privacy, providing an anonymity set equal to the entire UTXO set — a significant improvement over traditional ring signature schemes.
 All wallet operations are performed locally; private keys never leave the user's machine.